KlyuchevenkoEkaterina/GIT_1/README.md

 # GIT_1
-# just because of my task
+# This repository is designed for my homeworks.